FVCBankcorp: Q3 Earnings Snapshot - NewsBreak

 Related

-ST LOUIS (AP) _ Centene Corp.
-(CNC) on Tuesday reported third-quarter earnings of $738 million.
-On a per-share basis, the St. Louis-based company said it had profit of $1.27.
-Earnings, adjusted for one-time gains and costs, were $1.30 per share.
-The results exceeded Wall Street expectations.
-The average estimate of...
+TORONTO (AP) _ Celestica Inc. (CLS) on Monday reported third-quarter earnings of $45.7 million.
+The Toronto-based company said it had net income of 37 cents per share.
+Earnings, adjusted for non-recurring costs, were 52 cents per share.
+The electronics manufacturing services company posted revenue of $1.92 billion in the period.

 Dollar General Store Replacement Announced